BleekerLab/PhenoFeatureFinder/docs/docstrings.rst

     'precision' etc. (suffixes apply as with ‘f1’), 'recall' etc. (suffixes apply as with ‘f1’), ‘jaccard’ etc. (suffixes apply as with ‘f1’), 'roc_auc', ‘roc_auc_ovr’, ‘roc_auc_ovo’, ‘roc_auc_ovr_weighted’, ‘roc_auc_ovo_weighted’

-kfolds: int, optional
+kfolds: `int`, optional
-    Number of folds for the stratified K-Folds cross-validation strategy.
+    Number of folds for the `str`atified K-Folds cross-validation `str`ategy.
 Default is 3-fold cross-validation.
     Has to be comprised between 3 and 10 i.e. 3 <= kfolds =< 10
     See https://scikit-learn.org/stable/modules/cross_validation.html

-train_size: float or int, optional
+train_size: `float` or `int`, optional
-    If float, should be between 0.5 and 1.0 and represent the proportion of the dataset to include in the train split.
+    If `float`, should be between 0.5 and 1.0 and represent the proportion of the dataset to include in the train split.
-    If int, represents the absolute number of train samples.
+    If `int`, represents the absolute number of train samples.
 If None, the value is automatically set to the complement of the test size.
     Default is 0.8 (80% of the data used for training).

-max_time_mins: int, optional
+max_time_mins: `int`, optional
     How many minutes TPOT has to optimize the pipeline (in total).
 Default is 5 minutes.
     This setting will allow TPOT to run until max_time_mins minutes elapsed and then stop.
-    Try short time intervals (5, 10, 15min) and then see if the model score on the test data improves.
+    Try short time `int`ervals (5, 10, 15min) and then see if the model score on the test data improves.

-max_eval_time_mins: float, optional
+max_eval_time_mins: `float`, optional
     How many minutes TPOT has to evaluate a single pipeline.
 Default is 1min.
     This time has to be smaller than the 'max_time_mins' setting.

-random_state: int, optional
+random_state: `int`, optional
-    Controls both the randomness of the train/test split  samples used when building trees (if bootstrap=True) and the sampling of the features to consider when looking for the best split at each node (if max_features < n_features).
+    Controls both the randomness of the train/test split  samples used when building trees (if boot`str`ap=True) and the sampling of the features to consider when looking for the best split at each node (if max_features < n_features).
 See Glossary for details.
     You can change this value several times to see how it affects the best ensemble model performance.
     Default is 123.

-n_permutations: int, optional
+n_permutations: `int`, optional
     Number of permutations used to compute feature importances from the best model using scikit-learn permutation_importance() method.
     Default is 10 permutations.